nigjo/gedviews/README.md

 The entry point is called with the "new" family.
 Do not `replace()` your windows location with the new location as this will break the "back" button in most browsers and mobile devices.

+Another method is to use the function `switchFamily()` from `gedview-base.js`.
+You can use a `Family` record, a `HTMLElement` with `famid` dataset entry or a string as a parameter.
+The method will create the correct new location.